|

 the threshold of their Golden Century.

-is life, there are burials.
-In 1614, the Portuguese Jewish community
+there is life, there are burials.
+In 1614, the Portuguese Jewish

-bought a small piece of land for this purpose at the confluence of the Bullewijk
+community bought a small piece of land for this purpose at the confluence

-and the Amstel.
-It was called "Beth Haim," the house of life.
+of the Bullewijk and the Amstel.
+It was called "Beth Haim," the

 In